What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Long Haul Flight Outfit - Jumper

-Fashionable and super comfortable for travel, this on-trend tiger-print jumper is the ideal option to keep you warm during your travels and is also completely wearable for a night out!
+Fashionable and super comfortable for travel, this on-trend tiger-print jumper is the ideal option to keep you warm on the road and is also completely wearable for a night out!

-Slightly loose-fitting, this jumper has a found neck and long sleeves and is available in two different color options.
+Slightly loose-fitting, this jumper has a round neck and long sleeves, available in two colors.
 You can also throw it in the washing machine without any worries about it balling up!

 Pashmina

 Pashminas look good; they keep you warm and act like a blanket (get a big one).
-They can be rolled up into a great neck pillow, and they can jazz up your boring t-shirt.
+They can be rolled up into a great neck pillow and jazz up your boring t-shirt.
 Get one.
 You won’t regret it.

-On top of that, they also look adorable, a fantastic piece to compliment your cute airplane outfit.
+On top of that, they also look adorable, a fantastic piece to complement your cute airplane outfit.

 Activewear